CharlesPeterMcCarthy/longboard-tracker-api/README.md

 # longboard_api
-PHP ReST API used to receive skate session data from an Arduino Device.
+PHP ReST API used to receive skate session data from an Arduino Device and to supply/receive information from the React Native App.

 ## How To Set Up
   - Before you continue, you should have followed the steps to setting up the [MySQL Database](https://github.com/CharlesPeterMcCarthy/longboard_arduino)